delize/non-compliant-scim-server/README.md

 **What it does:** Returns a 409 Conflict when you try to rename a group.

 **Why:** Microsoft's SCIM implementation has decided that group renames are just too complicated.
 Once you name a group, that name is carved in stone.
 Forever.
 Like a terrible tattoo you got in college.
+Then Okta goes and deactivates the push group silently.
+We can't mimic Okta's behavior for the app exactly, but we can respond with an error.

 **The behavior:**
 - Try to change displayName?
 409 Conflict.